rjorton/ICTV-ReportChapters/README.md

 ### Subgenera ###

-To date, there has has not been a chapter that really describes subgenera in any detail such as demarcation criteria.
-They are currenlty simply handled by splitting the Member species section on the genus pages into multiple sections - one for each subgenus with the heading **Member species - subgenus** ***Mysubvirus*** and it's own member species table.
+To date, there has not been a chapter that really describes subgenera in any detail such as demarcation criteria.
+They are currently simply handled by splitting the Member species section on the genus pages into multiple sections - one for each subgenus with the heading **Member species - subgenus** ***Mysubvirus*** and its own member species table.

 For an example, see [*Arteriviridae*](https://talk.ictvonline.org/ictv-reports/ictv_online_report/positive-sense-rna-viruses/w/arteriviridae)